 Repurposed Polymers from Reclaimed Plastic and Synthetic Rubber

 Malarkey Roofing Products® is deferring waste from entering landfills by reducing our need for new synthetic materials.
-With our Nexgen™ polymer modified asphalt, the next generation of asphalt shingle technology, specific polymers sourced from repurposed materials are included to enhance performance characteristics of the shingle.
+With our NEX™ polymer modified asphalt, the next generation of asphalt shingle technology, specific polymers sourced from repurposed materials are included to enhance performance characteristics of the shingle.
 The environmental results are significant.

-At each manufacturing facility, Malarkey uses repurposed materials for shingles featuring Nexgen™ polymer modified asphalt.
+At each manufacturing facility, Malarkey uses repurposed materials for shingles featuring NEX™ polymer modified asphalt.
 At this scale of production, the reduction of environmental impact is substantial.
 For every ton of recycled plastic or synthetic rubber used, 4 barrels of oil and 7.4 cubic yards of landfill space are saved.
 Additionally, for every pound of recycled tire rubber used, one pound of carbon dioxide is prevented from being released into the atmosphere.

 *An average-sized roof for these purposes = approximately 25 squares